A7med7777/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 <br>3-strcmp.c: a function that compares two strings.
 <br>4-rev_array.c: a function that reverses the content of an array of integers.
 <br>5-string_toupper.c: a function that changes all lowercase letters of a string to uppercase.
+<br>6-cap_string.c: a function that capitalizes all words of a string.